 There is a silence where no sound may be,

 About the poem

 ‘Silence’ is not one of Thomas Hood’s most famous poems, but it is nevertheless considered one of the more powerful poems depicting silence.
-The poem was first submitted by Hood to the London Magazine in February 1823, but was rejected.
-Later it was apparently printed in the Burton’s Gentleman’s Magazine in 1839.
+Hood first submitted the poem to the London Magazine in February 1823, but they rejected it.
+Later, it was apparently printed in the Burton’s Gentleman’s Magazine in 1839.